Big Cypress National Preserve Eco Tour

 On the way with the airboat

-Back at the camp, we watch the airboats go out into the swamps with a hell of a noise.
-And we are astonished to see that the local birdlife is not impressed by this noise.
-Completely motionless, a heron remains in front of us in the water, looking spellbound at his prey, and can not be irritated by the engine noise.
-Maybe he's deaf by now, who knows?
-We will have a freshly baked Indian Bannock Bread at the Swamp Water Cafe before heading back to Fort Lauderdale.
+Back at camp we watch the airboats making a roaring noise out into the swamps.
+And we are amazed to see that the local bird life is not impressed by this noise.
+A heron remains completely motionless in the water in front of us.
+He looks spellbound at his prey and is not irritated by the engine noise.
+Or maybe he's deaf by now, who knows?
+We have a freshly baked Indian meal at the Swamp Water Cafe Bannock Bread taste good.
+After that we drive back to Fort Lauderdale.

 Tips for the environment

-Source: own site research with the courtesy of The Greater Fort Lauderdale Convention and Visitors Bureau
+Source Big Cypress National Preserve Florida: own on-site research courtesy of The Greater Fort Lauderdale Convention and Visitors Bureau.
+However, our opinion remains our own.